Getting Started

 - Ensure

-is set in.env
+BETTER_AUTH_SECRETis set in.env - Run

-to ensure latest database schema
+npx sailor db:updateto ensure latest database schema

 Database errors?